 Analysis: Cumulatively, the recovery/expansion has now brought back all the jobs lost to the pandemic/lockdowns.

-Analysis: the US economy added a total of 261k jobs in October, led by education & health services.
+Analysis: the US economy added a total of 263k jobs in November, led by education & health services and leisure & hospitality (which is where the labor shortage has been most acute).